AJ2O/aws-whitepapers-summary/Storage/storage-services-overview.md

 # AWS Snowball
-[AWS Snowball]() is a service that allows for transporting large amounts of data to and from the AWS cloud using secure Snowball appliances.
+[AWS Snowball](https://aws.amazon.com/snowball/) is a service that allows for transporting large amounts of data to and from the AWS cloud using secure Snowball appliances.
 The appliances have 80 TB storage, and is entirely self-contained, with a power cord, network connections, a display and a control panel.
 It's water-resistant, dustproof, and rugged enough to withstand an 8.5-G jolt.
+A snowball device is displayed below.

 <p align="center">
   <img style="content-align: center; width: 400px;" src="../Diagrams/SnowballDevice.png"></img>